FWTX-DAO/fwtx-wiki-engine/README.md

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature-texas-cyber-awesomeness`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add sure-texas-cyber-awesomeness'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature-texas-cyber-awesomeness`)
 5. Open a Pull Request

 ### Focus Areas for Contributions: